Free Bill of Materials (BOM) Template | Excel Download

 - No more production stoppages because someone forgot to order adhesive or fasteners

-- Everyone — engineering, production, procurement — works from the same source of truth
+- Engineering, production and procurement all work from the same source of truth

 - When there's a quality issue, you can trace it back to the exact component and supplier